what is asc 606

 Methods for Revenue Recognition

-Under ASC 606, various methods are available for revenue recognition, each suited to different revenue models and scenarios.
+Under ASC 606, various revenue recognition methods are available, each suited to different revenue models and scenarios.
 Let's explore these methods, discuss their suitability and application, and highlight any specific considerations or requirements.

 Some of the standard methods for revenue recognition under ASC 606 include:

-2. Completed-contract Method: Revenue is recognized when a contract is complete, meaning all obligations have been fulfilled, and all costs and transactions have been recorded.
+2. Completed-contract Method: Revenue is recognized when a contract is finished, meaning all tasks are done, and all costs and transactions are recorded.
 This method is often used for projects or contracts with extended durations.

 3. Percentage of Completion Method: Revenue is recognized based on the percentage of project completion.
-This method is suitable for long-term or large contract agreements where revenue needs to be recognized over time as progress is made.
+This method works for long contracts where income is recognized gradually as work is completed over time.
 It requires careful estimation of project completion.

 4. Cost-recoverability Method: Revenue is recognized when all costs to complete the project or transaction are recovered.
 This method is commonly used when the likelihood of collecting payment cannot be reasonably estimated upfront.

 5. Installment Method: Revenue is recognized each time a payment (installment) is made towards a project or transaction.
-This method is commonly used for high-value purchases like machinery or real estate, where buyer payments may not be guaranteed.
+This method is often used for expensive items like machines or property, where buyer payments might not be certain.

-In certain situations, other revenue recognition methods may be applicable, including accrual, appreciation, brokerage agreement, deposit, proportional performance, and transactions under bill and hold.
-The choice of the most appropriate method depends on the nature of the transactions and the specific circumstances of the business.
+Other revenue recognition methods may be applicable in certain situations, including accrual, appreciation, brokerage agreement, deposit, proportional performance, and transactions under bill and hold.
+The best method to use depends on the type of transactions and the unique situation of the business.

 Ultimately, companies can choose the method that best aligns with their operations and accurately represents the revenue recognition process.
 Careful consideration of each method's specific requirements and suitability is crucial for ensuring accurate and compliant revenue recognition under ASC 606.